View Our Monthly Newsletter

 Small Groups

 Fellowship is essential to our walk with God.
 We have 5 women's circles that meet once per month and on special occasions.
-We host small groups, and coming soon is a Bible Study 101 Course where we will teach you the foundational skills of how to study the Bible.
+We host small groups throughout the year.
 Being together with others who want to know Jesus Christ is the first step.
 Contact the office to be put in touch with a group suited to your needs.

 Our Congregation